NubeIO/rubix-ce-docs/docs/rubix-ce/services/rql/rql.md

 ---

 # RQL
-RQL means Rubix-Query-Language.
+RQL means Rubix Query Language.
 The main use case for using RQL is to write rules and then run the rules and a set time interval.
-And example use case is to ping a device every 15min to see if its online
+An example use case is to ping a device every 15min to see if it is online.

 RQL is a `Synchronous` blocking architecture, so the execution of each operation depends on completing the one before it.
 Each task requires an answer before moving on to the next iteration.